Managing Files and Changelists

 A pending changelist is created, and the shelved version of

 stored in the service.
 The file

 command.c remains editable in Earl’s

 workspace, and Earl can continue to work on the file, or can revert his changes

 and work on something else.

 Shelved files remain open in the changelist from which they were shelved.
 (To add a file to an existing shelved changelist, you must first open that file in that specific changelist.)
 You can continue to work on the files in your workspace without affecting the shelved files.
 Shelved files can be synced to other workspaces, including workspaces owned by other users.
 For example:

-Example 25.
+Example 21.
 Unshelving a changelist for code review

 Earl has asked for code review and a cross-platform compatibility check on the

 command.c that he shelved in changelist 123.
 Bruno, who is using

 a Windows machine, types: